 Purbeck Candles was started in 2011 with the desire to share their love for beautiful fragrances.
-Created by belnding essential oils and melting soy wax on an old oil fuelled aga, in a cottage on top of a hill, overlooking Corfe Castle.
-These candles are created with 100% essential oils.
+Created by blending essential oils and melting soy wax, Purbeck candles are made in a cottage on top of a hill, overlooking Corfe Castle.

-Field Honey Famrs came about in the late 1970s in the Thames valley.
-Robert Field relocated to the Isle of Purbeck in 1993 and he has hives located at various farm and estates between Swanage and Salisbury Plain.
+Field Honey Farms came about in the late 1970s in the Thames valley.
+Robert Field relocated to the Isle of Purbeck in 1993 and has hives located at various farms and estates between Swanage and Salisbury Plain.

 ‘The Isle of Purbeck is perfect for keeping bees due to the long summer season of the south coast, as well as the culture of farming small fields in the lowland heath surrounding Poole Harbour.’
 Robert Field Master Beekeeper.